monymony-public/react-native-tutorial/docs/state-tutorial/redux-tutorial/01-getting-started/getting-started.md

 ---
 layout: default
 title: 1.
 Getting Started
-parent: State Basic Tutorial
+parent: Redux Tutorial
-grand_parent: State Management Tutorial
 nav_order: 1
+has_children: false
 ---

 ## 1. Create a New Project in React Native